-In essence, this section means that mining and petroleum exploration can occur in the Abrolhos.
+In essence, this section means that mining and petroleum exploration can occur in the Abrolhos Islands.
 However, any proposals for undertaking mining or petroleum exploration would require scrutiny under the Environmental Protection Act 1986.

-In view of the environmental values of the Abrolhos, it would be expected that such scrutiny would be thorough before any such activity progressed.
+In view of the environmental values of the Abrolhos Islands, it would be expected that before any such activity was allowed to progress, it would receive thorough scrutiny under the EPA legislation..

-There are deposits of limestone, sand and coral rubble on some of the islands but these are presently of little economic value.
+There are deposits of limestone, sand and coral rubble on some of the islands, but these are presently of little economic value.

-8.2.2 Petroleum Exploration
+7.7.2 Petroleum Exploration

 In 1968, the sole onshore well at the Abrolhos Islands was drilled for stratigraphic purposes at Gun Island.
-Ten years later three offshore wells were drilled in the vicinity of the islands, Houtman No.1 to the north-west and Batavia No. 1 and Geelvink No. 1a to the south-east.
-Oil and gas shows were present in the Houtman well, but were not considered commercial at the time.
+Ten years later, three offshore wells were drilled in the vicinity of the islands - Houtman No.1 to the north-west, and Batavia No. 1 and Geelvink No. 1a to the south-east.
+Oil and gas shows were present in the Houtman well, but not considered commercial at the time.